 Article 30(3) of 4AMLD requires that the information referred to above be held in a central register in each Member State.

 This legislation provides for the appointment of a Registrar of Beneficial Ownership of Companies and Industrial & Provident Societies.
-The intention is that this function will be given to the Registrar of Companies.

 Statutory Instrument No 560/2016, which required all corporate and legal entities to hold adequate, accurate and current information on their beneficial owner(s) in their internal register, has been revoked and replaced by SI 110 of 2019 with immediate effect.

 Filing of beneficial ownership data can only be made on-line through a portal on the RBO website at www.rbo.gov.ie.
 There are no paper forms and no filing fees involved.

 The RBO website is designed to give companies and societies as much information as possible to assist you in meeting your beneficial ownership filing requirements.
 There is a comprehensive Frequently Asked Questions (FAQs) on this website which will help guide you through your beneficial ownership filing requirements.
 The information provided in the FAQs does not constitute legal advice and, if in doubt, companies/societies should obtain their own legal advice.

 UPDATE DECEMBER 2019: REGISTER OF BENEFICIAL OWNERSHIP (RBO)

 The number of companies which had registered their beneficial ownership details with the RBO at the end of November 2019 was 160,000 or 69.4% of the total, and the number of industrial and provident societies which had registered was 450 (47%).
 The Registrar would like to thank those companies and societies who registered their beneficial ownership details with the RBO before the filing deadline.

 As over 150,000 submissions were received in recent weeks, there is a significant number of submissions still being processed.
 If you company/society filed a submission and